tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/constructs/handlers.md

 **Command Handler Failures** except the @ref:[Shutdown Handler](#shutdown-handler).
 If the `onGlobalError` handler is not provided by script, then only the logging of error cause is done by the framework.

-Following example shows usage of `onGloablError`
+Following example shows usage of `onGlobalError`

 Kotlin
 : @@snip [HandlersExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/HandlersExample.kts) { #onGlobalError }